Everyone loves going on holiday, but there’s no getting away from it: some of the most magical travel experiences come at a price.

 Choose cheaper countries…

 This is a no-brainer.
-Holidaying in a country with a cheap standing of living will save you money.
+Holidaying in a country with a cheap standard of living will save you money.

 You’ll be able to eat out more often than in swankier places, and you’ll be amazed how far your pounds will stretch.